rizac/eGSIM/LIBRARY_FUNCTIONS_REFERENCE.md

 # eGSIM Library Functions Reference
 > Note: `smtk` stands for Strong Motion Toolkit,
-> a legacy standalone project now integrated as a subpackage of eGSIM.
+> a legacy project now integrated as the core package of eGSIM.